mrock929/flexible_rag_chatbot/README.md

 1. Install Ollama for your operating system here https://github.com/ollama/ollama?tab=readme-ov-file#ollama.
 1. Update an environment variable to change the Ollama model save path to the models folder in this directory.
 Instructions for changing environment variables on different operating systems for Ollama are here https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server.
 1. Following the environment variable editing instructions above, change the `OLLAMA_MODELS` environment variable to be the path to the models directory in this project.
 For example `C:\projects\flexible_rag_chatbot\models\` on Windows or `~/username/projects/flexible_rag_chatbot/models/` on Mac.
 1. Follow the instructions below the Model library section (https://github.com/ollama/ollama?tab=readme-ov-file#model-library) to determine an appropriately sized model for your hardware.
-Llama 3.2 is recommended and has been tested extensively.
+    1. Llama 3.2 is recommended for weak systems.
+    1. If you intend to run the testing suite, the phi4 model or larger is highly recommended.
+This requires 16 GB of RAM to run.
+If you use a smaller model, the test suite will likely fail.
 1. Download the model using `ollama pull <model name>`, for example `ollama pull llama3.2`.
 This will likely need to be done from your default command line application and location (Command Prompt in Windows for example) unless you have updated the PATH for Ollama.
 You should now see the model name within the project directory under `/models/manifests/registry.ollama.ai/library/`.

 ## Running the app